farnasirim/shopapi/docs/README.md

 - Add createdAt, updatedAt
 - IMPORTANT: Add error return argument to data service functions (errors are currently silent, which makes "print debugging" impossible)
+- May need to use DBRef in LineItem since things such as tax or services maybe added.
+And they could be things other than Product objects and not be present in the products collection.